 Acts 26:18 scripture: Open______ eyes so that they may turn from darkness to light, from the power of Satan to God, that they might receive forgiveness of sins and a place among those who are sanctified in Jesus.

 I also added a walk and exercise tracker to keep me focused.
 1/2 of the bubble represented if I went on a walk, the other 1/2 of the bubble represented if I did an exercise workout of some sort.
 Did this habit really go with my One Word LIGHT?
 Well, sort of.
 I always take my scripture ring on a walk with me, so walking and reading scriptures were related.
 I also love to talk to God while I walk.
 Adding exercise was something I wanted to do to take care of the body God gave me, so I added that to my tracker as well.
 Does God care about my health...Absolutely!
 You can see from the pictures above that some months my trackers included habits like reading devotionals, memorizing my scripture ring, having a consistent prayer time and not eating chocolate.
-I hope to write some more posts on these habits.
+I think I need a separate post on the whole chocolate problem!
+Stay tuned.